How To: Lock and Hide Apps on Your iPhone or iPad — The Official Way

 How to Open Locked Apps

 Tap the locked app's icon on your Home Screen, App Library, or Spotlight Search, or ask Siri to open the app.
 Your device will then scan your face right away if using Face ID or require you to touch the Touch ID sensor or enter your passcode.
-If Face ID or Touch ID fails, you can try again.
-You can enter your passcode to open the app if it fails again.
+If Face ID or Touch ID fails, you can try again or enter your passcode to open the app.

 You may also need to use biometrics or your passcode to unlock the app inside of other apps.
 For example, if you lock the Files app and want to attach a file to a note in the Notes app, you'll have to authenticate yourself before the file picker opens.